4d/docs/docs/commands-legacy/wa-run-offscreen-area.md

 **Notes**:

 * The offscreen web area is only available during the execution of the **WA Run offscreen area** command.
 It will automatically be destroyed once execution has ended.
 * 4D methods can be called from the JavaScript code executed in a web area.
-See [Accessing 4D methods](/4Dv20R6/4D/20-R6/Programmed-management-of-Web-Areas.300-6959063.en.html#3190797).
+See *Accessing 4D methods*.

 The following commands can be used in the callback method: